OpenChargingCloud/WWCP_Core/README.md

 The *World Wide Charging Protocol Suite* is a collection of protocols in order to connect market actors in the field of e-mobility solutions via scalable and secure Internet protocols.
-This repository defines the fundamental core concepts, entities and data structures and comes with a reference implementation of virtual EVSE, charging stations, charging pools, ... to enable continous integration testing within e-mobility roaming networks.
+This repository defines the fundamental core concepts, entities and data structures and comes with a reference implementation of virtual EVSEs, charging stations, charging pools, CPOs, EMPs and more to enable continous integration tests within e-mobility roaming networks.

 #### Related Projects